BenTurner9007/Hidey-Hole-Archaeology-Qfield-Projects/docs/fieldwalking_project/documentation/fieldwalking-project-explained.md

 Paradata in the sense of the fieldwalking project is essentially data on how the data was collected, which can be extremeley useful in how we interpret our findings.
 For example was a particular day wet or bright sunshine?
 These bits of data matter and can be really useful in the long term.

-#### field_observations
+#### `field_observations`

 This paradata table contains four fields and is used to record general site conditions on a given day.
-Capturing this kind of contextual data is essential for understanding conditions that may have influenced or skewed the collected data
+Capturing this kind of contextual data is essential for understanding conditions that may have influenced or skewed the collected data.

+Table structure:

 | Field | Description |
 | :---        |    ---   |